Tydax/the-giant-plant-eater/content/posts/arrabiata-linguini-with-roasted-veg.md

 ![](/content/images/img_20200719_190055.jpg)

 _When the veg are ready add them to the sauce and keep warm on a low heat.
-Cook your linguine or pasta of choice and add into the dish._
+Cook your linguine or pasta of choice and add into the dish.
+Around 70- 80g of pasta per person._

 ![](/content/images/img_20200719_193047.jpg)